ldabiralai/simulado/README.md

 {
   method: 'GET', // Mandatory - The HTTP request method that you want the mock to response to.

-  path: '/testPath', // Mandatory - The HTTP request path that you want the mock to response to.
+  // Path - Mandatory - The HTTP request path that you want the mock to response to.
+  path: '/testPath', // String path
+  path: /\/testPath/.*/, // Regex path

   status: 200, // Mandatory - The HTTP status you want to mock to response with.